Milankalathiya/FocusWell/trackit-frontend/README.md

-# TrackIt - Personal Productivity Tracker
+# FocusWell - Personal Productivity Tracker

 A comprehensive productivity tracking application built with React and TypeScript.
-TrackIt helps users manage tasks, build habits, and analyze their productivity patterns with beautiful visualizations and insights.
+FocusWell helps users manage tasks, build habits, and analyze their productivity patterns with beautiful visualizations and insights.

 ## Features

 ### 🎯 Core Functionality

 - **Task Management**: Create, edit, delete, and track tasks with priorities, due dates, and repeat options
 - **Habit Tracking**: Build and maintain daily/weekly habits with streak tracking
 - **Analytics Dashboard**: Visualize productivity patterns with charts and insights